dueca/dueca/doc/simplesimulationb.md

 	          --num-nodes 1 --node-number 0 --gui gtk3 --script python
 ~~~~

-This gives us three places to run a single-node python process
+This gives us three places to run a single-node DUECA process
 from.
 We will adapt the `dueca_mod.py` file that is in the `solo`
 platform for the two teams; copy that one over the respective files in
 the `team1` folder.
 While you are at it, also copy over the